-A local café/bistro serving highly satisfying breakfasts, lunches and weekend dinners using seasonal, local produce and creative culinary design.
+Local bistro serving highly satisfying lunches, dinners, and weekend brunch using seasonal, local produce and creative culinary design.

 - Largest group: 20